Leopard 2: Canada

 On 26 January 2023, the Canadian Defence Minister, Anita Anand, announced that Canada would be sending four Leopard 2A4 tanks to Ukraine, with the potential for more to follow.
 These vehicles were reportedly 'combat ready.'
 Canada will also provide appropriate training to Ukrainian forces who will go on to operate these tanks.
 The first Canadian Leopard 2 tanks had arrived in Poland on 5 February, to allow Ukrainian troops to begin training.
-On 24 February, the Canadian Prime Minister, Justin Trudeau, announced that Canada would be sending a further four Leopard 2A4 tanks to Ukraine along with 1 armored recovery vehicle (ARV) and 5,000 rounds of ammunition.
+On 24 February, the Canadian Prime Minister, Justin Trudeau, announced that Canada would be sending a further four Leopard 2A4 tanks to Ukraine along with one armoured recovery vehicle (ARV) and 5,000 rounds of ammunition.

 Czech Republic

-On 20 January 2023 the Czech Defense Ministry issued a statement that the media reports indicating the Czech Republic and Slovakia were willing to give up their Leopard 2 tanks for Ukraine were false, and that rumors that the Czech Republic would receive American Abrams tanks in exchange for Leopards were also false.
-As of December 2022, both countries had only received 1 Leopard 2A4 each from Rheinmetall as part of Germany's Ringtaush program in exchange for them delivering older Soviet equipment to Ukraine, while the remaining Leopard 2A4s are still being refurbished (expected to be delivered throughout 2023).
+On 20 January 2023, the Czech Defense Ministry issued a statement that the media reports indicating the Czech Republic and Slovakia were willing to give up their Leopard 2 tanks for Ukraine were false, and that rumors that the Czech Republic would receive American Abrams tanks in exchange for Leopards were also false.
+As of December 2022, both countries had only received one Leopard 2A4 each from Rheinmetall as part of Germany's Ringtausch program in exchange for them delivering older Soviet equipment to Ukraine, while the remaining Leopard 2A4s are still being refurbished (expected to be delivered throughout 2023).

 Denmark

-While it has been reported in the international press that Denmark has signalled that it could contribute a number of tanks, there has been no official indication from the Danish Government that any Danish Leopards 2 will be sent to Ukraine.
-Of the Danish inventory of 44 tanks, 14 are currently deployed to Estonia as part of NATO EFP, with a further number receiving upgrades from German manufacturers.
-Some Danish opposition politicians have voiced support for a transfer of Danish tanks.
-Unlike those being considered by other countries, the Danish Leopard's are of the new 2A7 standard, which would represent some logistic and mechanical challenges compared to the other variants.
+While it was reported in the international press that Denmark had signalled that it could contribute a number of tanks, there was no official indication from the Danish Government that any Danish Leopard 2s would be sent to Ukraine.
+Of the Danish inventory of 44 tanks, 14 were deployed to Estonia as part of NATO EFP, with a further number receiving upgrades at the German manufacturers.
+Some Danish opposition politicians voiced support for a transfer of Danish tanks.
+Unlike those considered by other countries, the Danish Leopards are of the new 2A7 standard, which would represent some logistic and mechanical challenges compared to the other variants.
 Denmark instead announced on 7 February that it was jointly purchasing 100-178 Leopard 1A5 tanks with Germany and the Netherlands.
+Denmark also announced on 20 April 2023 that they would jointly finance with the Netherlands the purchase and refurbishing of 14 Leopard 2A4 for Ukraine from private industry stocks.

 Finland

 Finland had suggested before the German decision on reexport, that it could supply Ukraine with a limited number of Leopard 2 tanks.
-The Finnish President, Sauli Niinistö, warned that "the number of tanks [to be sent to Ukraine] cannot be large, since Finland borders on Russia and is not part of NATO."
-On 23 February Finland announced it will give 3 Leopard 2R mine clearing vehicles to Ukraine.
-Finnish total stock of this type will return the same (6) with planned purchase of 3 replacement vehicles from Germany.
+The Finnish President, Sauli Niinistö, warned that "the number of tanks [to be sent to Ukraine] cannot be large, since Finland borders on Russia and is not part of NATO [yet]."
+On 23 February Finland announced it will give three of its six Leopard 2R breaching tanks to Ukraine.
+The donation of the remaining three was announced a month later.